WDI-SEA/notes/05-express/additional-topics/express-geocode/readme.md

 }
 ```

-Once your database configuration is setup, run database migrations.
-Then, let's create a simple Express app with a form for inputting a place and address.
+Now, try starting the app and entering a name/address.
+The geocoder will take the address and attempt to find the geocoordinates for the address.
+Check in the database to see if these results are generated.

 ##Using Google Maps
 Google Maps is the most popular mapping app on the web.
-We'll be using it to display points on a map.
+We'll be using it to display places on a map.
+In order to do so, we need **geocoordinates** of the places, which we already set up!

 ### Getting an API key
 You'll need a Google/Gmail account first before setting up the API key.
 Once you've got that, head to the [Google developers console](https://console.developers.google.com/).
 From there, click on "Use Google APIs".
 You'll see a bunch of links to various APIs, and the only ones you care about right now are the Maps APIs.

 The two APIs you need to enable are the Google Maps JavaScript API, and the Google Maps Embed API.
 You might want to use the Google Maps Places API eventually, so go ahead and enable that too.

-###Add a map div

-In the page you want to embed a map in, set up a div like this:
+###Adding a map div

+We already set up a map div in the `index.ejs` template, along with some CSS to set up the height.
+Take a look in order to familarize yourself.
+The CSS is important because if the div has no height, the map won't display.

+**index.ejs***

 ```html
 <div id='map'></div>
 ```

-and set a height in your css...
+**style.css**

 ```css
 #map {